-The 34,000 residents of Orinda, Moraga and Canyon are served by 19 MOFD firefighters on each shift which equates to 5.6 firefighters per 10,000 population.
-The 600,000 residents living in Contra Costa County's ConFire service area are served by 90 firefighters which is 1.5 firefighters per 10,000 residents.
+The 34,000 residents of Orinda, Moraga and Canyon are served by 19 MOFD firefighters on each shift, which equates to 5.6 firefighters per 10,000 population.
+The 600,000 residents living in Contra Costa County's ConFire service area are served by 90 firefighters, or 1.5 firefighters per 10,000 residents.
 The incident rate per capita in the two service areas is identical.
 Why does it take almost four times the firefighters per capita to serve MOFD?

-Of the 1,420 most critical incidents (code-3 / lights and sirens) during the year studied (2009), 1,278 (90%) were medical incidents while only 75 (5%) were fires.
-Of those 75 fires, only 16 were structure fires which might have threatened the health and safety of the occupants (one structure fire for every 80 medical emergencies).
-These statistics demonstrate that MOFD is an emergency medical responder with the added capacity of being able to respond to a variety of other emergencies; including fires.
+Of the 1,420 most critical incidents (code-3 / lights and sirens) during the year studied (2009), 1,278 (90 percent) were medical incidents while only 75 (5 percent) were fires.
+(The other incidents were...?)
+Of the 75 fires, 16 involved structures which might have threatened the occupants (one structure fire for every 80 medical emergencies).
+These statistics demonstrate that MOFD is mainly an emergency-medical responder with the added capacity of being able to respond to a variety of other emergencies, including fires.

-The vast majority, if not the totality, of medical emergencies involved a single victim.
+Most, if not all, the medical emergencies involved a single person.
 What is the appropriate response to such incidents?
-Records show that 6,992 MOFD firefighters responded to the 1,420 medical emergencies; an average of 4.9 responders per incident.
+Records show that 6,992 MOFD firefighters responded to the 1,420 medical emergencies, an average of 4.9 responders per incident.
 Is this necessary or reasonable?

-MOFD staffs its stations with 3 to 5 emergency personnel.
-Because the MOFD service area is spread out, this practice of concentrating emergency responders in a few stations results in poor response times.
-39% of all code-3 emergencies in Orinda are responded to in excess of the 6-minute industry standard (excluding dispatch times).
-25% of code-3 emergencies in Moraga are responded to in excess of 6 minutes.
+MOFD staffs its stations with three to five emergency personnel.
+Because the MOFD service area is so wide spread, the practice of concentrating emergency responders in a few stations results in poor response times.
+In 39 percent of Orinda's critical emergencies the times exceeded the six-minute industry standard (excluding dispatch times).
+For Moraga, the proportion was 25 percent.

-The Task Force believes that MOFD should re-examine its emergency services priorities so that it can more efficiently deal with the emergencies that actually exist in our community.
+The Task Force suggests MOFD re-examine its emergency-services priorities so it can deal more efficiently with the emergencies that actually occur in our communities.

-Response Force - MOFD has five stations, 3 in Orinda and 2 in Moraga (Map III-1), staffed by 19 firefighters.
-The Orinda stations are staffed by three 3-person engine companies plus one 2-person ambulance company.
-The Moraga stations are staffed by two 3-person engine companies and one 2-person ambulance company.
-Over half of the District's fire fighters are Paramedics with the remainder being EMT's (Emergency Medical Technician).
-Every unit is staffed by at least one paramedic.
-The District currently states that its goal is to have a 100% paramedic-firefighter staff.
-The Task Force has never seen a study that shows that the current mix of Paramedics and EMT's has not provided appropriate service.
-It is, however, aware that Paramedics cost \$10-20,000 more than EMT's and believes the MOFD claim that "union concessions" allow for an all-Paramedic force at the same cost as a "mixed" force will be a temporary concession.
+Response Force - MOFD has five stations, three in Orinda and two in Moraga (Map III-1), staffed by 19 firefighters.
+The Orinda stations have a total of one ambulance company and three engine companies.
+The Moraga stations have one ambulance company and two engine companies.
+The ambulance companies are staffed by two people, the engine companies by three.
+Over half of the District's firefighters also are paramedics, with the remainder being EMT's (emergency medical technician).
+Every unit is staffed by at least one paramedic with the ambulances staffed by two paramedics.
+The District currently states its goal is to have a 100 percent paramedic-firefighter staff.
+The Task Force has not seen a study showing that the current mix of paramedics and EMT's doesn't provide appropriate service.
+Paramedics cost \$10-20,000 more than EMT's.
+The MOFD says current union concessions allow for an all-paramedic force at the same cost as a mixed force.
+Whether these concessions are temporary or not is unclear.

-Section III - page 1 of 16
+Section III - page 1 of 1\